gingertris/The-Field/README.md

 # Tris' Field
-My attempt at a recreation of Psyonix x Rival Esports' The Field.
+My attempt at a recreation of Psyonix and Rival Esports' The Field.

 # How will Tris’ Field work?